iCliniq Logo

 Hi doctor,

 I have a whitish lump at the back of my throat located on the posterior wall.
-I suffer badly from post-nasal drip but not sure if this is related, doctors seem unsure and I am worried sick.
+I suffer badly from post-nasal drip, but I'm not sure if this is related; doctors seem unsure, and I am worried sick.
 Any input as to what this could be?
-Suffer from GERD, post nasal drip, have had blood at the back of throat over the area of concern previously (when the lump was not visible).
+Suffer from GERD, have postnasal drip, and have had blood at the back of the throat over the area of concern previously (when the lump was not visible).

 Hi,